biocypher/biocypher/docs/tutorial.md

 graph.
 In the configuration YAML, we represent entities - similar to the internal representation of Biolink - in lower sentence case (e.g., "small molecule").
-Conversely, for class names, in file names, and property graph labels, which use PascalCase instead (e.g., "SmallMolecule") to avoid issues with handling spaces.
+Conversely, for class names, in file names, and property graph labels, we use PascalCase instead (e.g., "SmallMolecule") to avoid issues with handling spaces.
 The transformation is done by BioCypher internally.
-Following this first line are three indented values of the protein class.
 BioCypher does not strictly enforce the entities allowed in this class definition; in fact, we provide several methods of extending the existing ontological backbone *ad hoc* by providing custom inheritance or hybridising ontologies.
 However, every entity should at some point be connected to the underlying ontology, otherwise the multiple hierarchical labels will not be populated.
+Following this first line are three indented values of the protein class.

 <!-- TODO link to ontology manipulation -->